razage/fabula-ultima-unofficial/README.md

 This project is still in development and currently in a beta phase.

+### Releasing on Foundry

+I have tried to release this officially on Foundry, but they weren't willing to post it without _explicit_ permission from the author and/or publisher.
+I have spoken with both Need Games and Emanuele.
+At the very least, the publisher has clarified to Foundry that the character sheet is fine.
+The process was paused because Need Games wanted to discuss the possiblity of an official implementation with their assets.
+I would still be happy to continue the discussion if Need Games or Emanuele see this.
+At this time, I have not heard from Need Games in around a month.

+So for now, I'm just leaving things as-is.
+It will not be listed on Foundry until further notice.

 ### Future Content

 If/when new DLC or expansion modules are released for Fabula Ultima, I will probably get around to adding it in eventually.
 If a rule or new book features something that is optional, there is a chance I might not implement it.